 Wireless networks within a business environment require special planning and implementation to be sure all devices connected to the network function at peak performance.
 A common mistake made by many organizations is thinking that all there is to implementing a wireless network is to add a few access points here and there, connect up some devices and they are off and running.
 This logic leads to an all too common point of failure when implementing a warehouse management solution.

 Why You Should Conduct a Wireless Site Survey

 Many factors regarding the physical environment impact the effectiveness of the wireless network.
-For example, some businesses may have very dense product on pallets in racking that spans from the floor to very near the top of the warehouse ceiling.
+For example, some businesses may have very dense products on pallets in racking that span from the floor to very near the top of the warehouse ceiling.
 This environment would require more access points and have more interference than an environment with loose pallets in a more open space.
-Professional organizations that conduct wireless site surveys have engineers and specific hardware and software tools that test for interference, signal to noise ratio, throughput and signal quality to name a few.
+Professional organizations that conduct wireless site surveys have engineers and specific hardware and software tools that test for interference, signal-to-noise ratio, throughput, and signal quality to name a few.

 In this article, we will review the reasons why it is worth investing the time and money to have a site survey performed by experts in building commercially robust networks.

 Here are a few considerations taken into account during a wireless site survey:

 - Wireless coverage for the entire operation